More than 50% of Arkansans ages 12 and up are fully vaccinated

-Gov. Asa Hutchinson announced Tuesday during his weekly briefing that the percentage of fully vaccinated Arkansans ages 12 and up, the age group currently eligible to get the COVID-19 vaccine, is now over half with 51.3 percent of Arkansans being fully vaccinated against the COVID-19 virus.
+Gov. Asa Hutchinson announced Sept.
+21 during his weekly briefing that the percentage of fully vaccinated Arkansans ages 12 and up, the age group currently eligible to get the COVID-19 vaccine, is now over half with 51.3% of Arkansans being fully vaccinated against the COVID-19 virus.

-Over 63 percent of eligible Arkansans have received at least one dose of the vaccine while 48.1 percent of kids 12-18 years old have received at least one dose and 36.6 percent are fully vaccinated.
+Over 63% of eligible Arkansans have received at least one dose of the vaccine while 48.1% of children 12-18 years old have received at least one dose and 36.6% are fully vaccinated.

 COVID-19 cases and hospitalizations have gone down according to the governor’s Tuesday briefing, but health officials are worried that the upcoming flu season could have a huge impact on hospital capacity.